 copy-id tool can be dangerous.
 It can easily accidentally install multiple keys or unintended keys as authorized.
 The logic for choosing which key to install is convoluted.
 Extra authorized keys grant permanent access.
 They can later be used to spread attacks host-to-host, and the more keys there are, the higher the risk.
 It also violates all regulatory compliance requirements.

-The Universal SSH Key Manager is a widely used tool for managing SSH keys.
+The Universal SSH Key Manager is a widely used product for managing SSH keys.

 The sample below presents ssh-copy-id command line syntax: